EEEManchester/gazebosim_world_generator/Readme.md

 ## The Config File

-Both Yaml and Json are now supported.
+Both Yaml and Json are now supported (Yaml is prefered).

 A example config file can be found in the config folder.
 These files are used to layout all of the parameters which are needed for using the map builder.